Bobtastisch1/Twitch-Raid/README.md

 # Program Overview

-TwitchRaid is a program that automatically checks all your followers on Twitch and creates a list of those who are currently live.
+TwitchRaid is a program that automatically checks all your followers(Or just your best Streamer Friends with Favorite.txt) on Twitch and creates a list of those who are currently live.
 From that list, one lucky streamer will be randomly chosen to receive the raid.

 # Setup